-True extroverts, Parrot Tulips are colourful, frilled and flamboyant and can create quite a stir in the garden.
-Their ravishing bicoloured, frilled petals are nothing short of decadent.
-Yet they remain reliable, tough and hardy.
+True extroverts, Parrot Tulips are colourful, frilled and flamboyant.
+Their decadence can create quite a stir in the garden and their ravishing bicoloured, frilled petals remain reliable, tough and hardy.

 All our bulbs are ready to grow; they do not need to be chilled, which is one less thing to do.

 It is a good idea to prepare the soil for their arrival by adding some delicious organic matter.
 Tulips need good drainage and at least six hours of sun a day to flower at their best.
 Plant the bulbs 15-20cm deep with the pointed end up.
 Space your tulips 10-15cm apart, planting closer for a more spectacular show.

 Water them in after planting to encourage the roots to get up and grow.
 Then, as they emerge they should be kept moist – the natural winter and early spring rainfall usually takes care of that.
 Add some fertiliser as they emerge to help shore up the bulbs for future seasons.

 Tulips are great in pots, we recommend regular watering as potting mix is perfectly drained, so dries out quickly and the addition of some fertiliser as they begin to grow to ensure the best show.